Introduction to Square Roots

 Let's take a look at the symbols.

-Before we dig in, let's look at some vocabulary that you should be familiar with.
+Before we dig in, let's look at some familiar vocabulary.
 The symbol used for identifying roots is called the radical sign.

 The number inside the radical sign is called the radicand.